vipinindoria/dsad-assignments/README.md

 data structure and algorithm design assignment in semester 1

 ## Problem Statement
 Peter is playing a word jumble game.
-In this game, he is given two words beginWord and endWord and a word list Dict.\n Peter has to find the shortest transformation sequence from beginWord to endWord and its length.The game rules are as below:
+In this game, he is given two words beginWord and endWord and a word list Dict.
+Peter has to find the shortest transformation sequence from beginWord to endWord and its length.The game rules are as below:
 1. Adjacent words in the chain only differ by one character.
 2. Each transformed word must exist in the word list.
-Note that beginWord is not a transformed word but endWord must be\n in the Dict.
+Note that beginWord is not a transformed word but endWord must be in the Dict.
 Example:
     Input: beginWord = "cold", endWord = "warm",